DiogoAngelim/DiogoAngelim/README.md

 > **Full-Stack Engineer building scalable, AI-enabled products where performance, data, and real business outcomes matter.**

 <br>
-I work across the stack with React, Node.js, TypeScript, Python, Rust, and SQL, delivering production-ready systems with a strong focus on reliability, security, and long-term maintainability.
+I work across the stack using React, Node.js, TypeScript, Python, Rust, and SQL, delivering production-ready systems through a strong understanding of the Software Development Lifecycle.

-I’ve built and scaled platforms in finance, healthcare, real estate, and technology, designing APIs, automation workflows, data pipelines, and user-facing interfaces that reduce manual effort and simplify complex processes.
-I collaborate closely with stakeholders, apply strong software architecture principles, and consistently ship clean, efficient code that performs under real-world constraints.
+My work has supported products used by thousands of users, high-volume transactional systems, and AI-driven decision tools in finance and SaaS.
 <br><br>

 ## Core Technologies